RickyRicardo1500/p1-ec2-rest-converter/README.md

 ## Setup Steps
 1. Select **Amazon Linux 2023** EC2 instance (t3.micro).
 2. Create a new key pair or reuse a created key from the drop down menu.
-3. Allow SSH(22) traffic from Anywhere, also allow HTTPS(443) and HTTP(80) traffic from the internet
+3. Allow SSH(22) traffic from my IP, allow HTTPS(443) and HTTP(80) from Anywhere IPv4, and allow custom TCP with Port 8080 from Anywhere IPv4
 4. Launch the instance using the Pulbic IPv4 address
 5. SSH into the instance:
    ```bash
    ssh -i MyKeyPair.pem ec2-user@<PUBLIC_IP>
    ```
-6. Clone Git Repo
+6. Clone Git Repo & change working directory
    ```bash
    git clone https://github.com/RickyRicardo1500/p1.git && cd p1
    ```